The best capture cards for Xbox Series X/S in April 2021 from AVerMedia, Elgato, and more

 So you got your hands on the Xbox Series X, one of the latest gaming consoles and notorious for stock shortages and scalping.
 Or maybe you got the Xbox Series S, which we determined is a good console for the budget-conscious in our review.
 Either way, that’s great news!
 Now, you’re probably looking towards the next steps.
 Maybe you want to record your gameplay?
 Or maybe it’s time to start that Twitch career?
 If so, you’ll want to look into Xbox Series X capture cards.

-Now, most capture cards will require a computer to use, and these capture cards will work with any modern console.
-But if you’re looking to capture the Series X’s 4K content or just trying to record video without much fuss, one of the below capture cards will work best for you!
+Most capture cards will require a computer to use, and these capture cards will work with any modern console.
+But if you’re looking to capture the Series X’s 4K content or just trying to record video without much fuss, make sure to pick the right capture card for the job!

 - Best Overall Capture Card: Elgato 4K60 Pro MK.2

 - Best External Capture Card: Elgato HD60 S

 - Best PC-less Capture Card: AVerMedia Live Gamer Portable 2 Plus

 - Best 4K Capture Card: AVerMedia Live Gamer Bolt

 - Best Capture Card for Just Recording: Razer Ripjaw HD

 Best Overall Xbox Series X Capture Card: Elgato 4K60 Pro MK.2

 Elgato is one of the best-known brands when it comes to capture cards, and there’s a reason for it.
 Elgato cards walk the tightrope between price and functionality well, so the cards are popular for streamers and video creators.
 They have a variety of cards to choose from depending on what you’re going for, but the best of the bunch is arguably the Elgato 4K60 Pro MK.2.